stefanomarrone/surreal/README.md

 ### prerequisites:
   - docker
   - NuSMV
-  - a version of Eclipse with modeling tools installed (the project has been developer under Oxygen but Photon works as well)
+  - a version of Eclipse with modeling tools installed (the project has been developer under Oxygen but Photon works as well).
+You can install all the modeling tools by checking all the Modeling section from "Install New Software"

 ### setting:
-  - extract from this repository, the two plugins in the *plugin* folder
+  - extract from this repository, the two plugins in the *dropins* folder
   - open the org.surreal_**.jar file and edit the *configuration.ini* file under the *configuration* folder
 	  - keep *kind=json*
 	  - change the *url* value if you don't wnat to use the embedded docker web server (in this case, write down the url of the server you want to use)